-While Korea has been transformed by a liberalized legal market and emerging technologies – change is slow for the country’s legal market — according to Ryan Russell – a corporate finance attorney with Kim & Chang in Seoul and noted author of Kimchi Law Blog.
+While a liberalized legal market and emerging technologies are transforming Korea- change is slow for the country’s legal market — according to Ryan Russell – a corporate finance attorney with Kim & Chang in Seoul and noted author of Kimchi Law Blog.
 Russell outlines his thoughts about the impact of technology and recent trade agreements with the EU and US in a new book by this author entitled “A Comprehensive Guide to the Asia-Pacific Legal Markets“.
-Integral to the book was the participation of the regions lawyers and legal services sector professionals — who provide commentary and analysis of the issues and trends currently impacting Asia-Pacific’s legal markets.
+Integral to the book was the participation of the regions lawyers in Asia and legal services sector professionals.
+They are the ones who provide commentary and analysis of the issues and trends currently impacting Asia-Pacific’s legal markets.

 Over the course of the next weeks and months we are highlighting those contributions and those authors.
 As a follow-up to our first four posts in this series, we turn to Ryan Russell’s analysis of the Korean market in this preview:

 On legal market liberalization and its impact upon Korea’s legal market: